Noctis/kickstart-app/README.md

 You can read more about Service Providers [here](docs/Service_Providers.md).

+## Folders

+You can read more about what each folder in your project's directory is [here](docs/Folders.md).

 ## FAQ

 Additional questions and answers relating to Kickstart can be found in the [FAQ](docs/FAQ.md).